psholtz/MIT-SICP/Recitations-F2007/Recitation-06/README.md

 <pre>(filter pred let)</pre>

-Apply the predicate *pred* to each element of *lst* and return a list of all elements for which the predicate returned true (anything other tahn #f)
+Apply the predicate *pred* to each element of *lst* and return a list of all elements for which the predicate returned true (anything other than #f)

 Exercises
 ---------